 Yvonne Erwin, President writes women’s interest books.
-Her first novel, The Discovery of Joy tells the struggles and triumphs of three women, released in 2014.
+Her first novel, The Discovery of Joy (2014), tells the struggles and triumphs of three women.
 The Sisters of Madelaine Lane was published in 2016.
 She also co-authored a book, A Glimpse of Glory: My Journey to Heaven and Back.
-Yvonne is a member of Missouri Writers’ Guild and also the Ozarks Romance Authors.
-Yvonne lives in Springfield, Missouri, with her black lab, Ella.
-Yvonne has served the Guild as past President, Vice President, and Secretary.
+Yvonne has been a member of the Guild since 2009.

 The Appointed Offices of SWG:

 Tim Straus, Cooperative Marketing Program Director, Antim “Tim” Straus, author of The Geoffrey Wines Series (Camp David Conspiracy; Disorder-A Novel) spent a career in new food product development and lives in Missouri with his wife of over 40 years.

 Straus holds two U.S. Patents and is also the author of an offbeat take on creation entitled How Mrs. God and I Created the Universe—A Humorous Retelling.
 A stage play version is under development.

 He also co-edited the trade book An Integrated Approach to New Food Product Development.